Contact Ali with news at

 4. Conn Jackson interviewed Richard from London at the same time as several other interviews (including the Canada AM interview, news below 1st Aug, #1).
 Again Richard talks about acting with a wind machine, working with green screen and his character's story, and a different question on what he has learned in the last couple of years regarding his career (i.e. the art of Zen)!

 5. According to Jason Chamberlain at 411mania.com, Richard is reason number 8 to love the Hobbit movies: "an Englishman who could become a leading man in his own right after these films are done.
 His performance as the honorable yet prideful Thorin has been very well crafted.
 He has shown Thorin's longing for his homeland and how it ever so gradually becomes a lust for power and wealth of his own."

 6. High quality promotional pictures from Warner Bros have been sent to this site and added to the Into the Storm gallery.
 The four images on this page of the gallery are all new.
 Click on the thumbnails to view and then click 'original image' to see the full HQ size.

 7. The composer of the music for The Crucible, Richard Hammarton, has shared one of the tracks from the production on Soundcloud.
-The title 'Ash' plays at the start of the second act, when according to the composer, black ash was falling on to the stage (although I thought it was leaves, but that was probably down to the orange/red lighting).
+The title 'Ash' plays at the start of the third act when black ash was falling on to the stage.
 The music will give you an impression of the atmosphere of the production for those who are not able to see it, and remind others of the ominous and eerie tone that the music evoked.
 Those violin notes were repeated often throughout the play.

 1. The Weather Channel interviewed Richard Armitage and Sarah Waynes Callies on the day of the world premiere in New York.
 Watch the clip on Wake up with Al.